danielmoskal/AngularCourseProject/README.md

 # CourseProject

-This project is an implementation of practical examples and exercises from this course on Udemy:
+This project is an implementation of practical course project from this course on Udemy:
 [Angular - The Complete Guide (2021 Edition)](https://www.udemy.com/course/the-complete-guide-to-angular-2/)

 <hr>